 - Delicate chains (for example snake chain and very fine chains) should be stored flat and never bent beyond their natural curve.

 - A delicate chain can snap if tugged at.
 Please treat with care and keep away from children.

 - We never recommend sleeping, showering or exercising in your jewellery and this is especially true of delicate chains.

 - Our products are unsuitable for children under 16 years of age due to small parts and associated choking risk, and risk of strangulation.

 - Our products are worn or used at the buyers own risk.
 Benjamin And The Moon takes no responsibility for any loss, damages or injury sustained through use of our products.

 - Seek medical advice immediately if you have any concerns about you or your child’s health or wellbeing.

 - Enjoy your jewellery, but remember it is precious and needs to be treated as such!

-- If you have any queries please contact us at firstname.lastname@example.org or fill in the contact form on the website.
+- If you have any queries please contact me at firstname.lastname@example.org or fill in the contact form on the website.